Social Security Agreement between withAustralia and Latvia - Frequently Asked Questions

 The Agreement started on 1 January 2013.

-Under the Agreement, Australia and Latvia will share responsibility for pensions to people who would not otherwise be entitled because they do not have enough residence in Australia or sufficient insurance periods in Latvia.
+Under the Agreement, Australia and Latvia share responsibility for pensions to people who would not otherwise be entitled because they do not have enough residence in Australia or sufficient insurance periods in Latvia.
 It also helps people who could not otherwise claim because they are living abroad.

 The Agreement also reduces costs for businesses operating in both countries through provisions regulating compulsory contributions for seconded workers.
 Under the Agreement, seconded employees and/or their employer will generally only be subject to the legislation of their home country and would be exempt from making contributions for the same work under the law of the other country.